 What’s the difference?

-Seven weeks in the Secondary School Program will feel like a real college semester.
-Just like in college, classes meet twice a week.
+Your time in the Secondary School Program will feel like a real college semester.
+Just like in college, classes meet either four times a week for 2.5 hours (4-Week SSP) or twice a week for 3-hours (7-Week SSP).
 The rest of your time will be spent studying, and then if you want, participating in college readiness and organized social activities.
 And, of course, you’ll find time for fun too.

 Participate in activities and social events that engage you